fpsvogel/reading/README.md

     $ gem install reading

+## Docs

+For how to set up your own CSV reading log, see the [CSV Format Guide](https://github.com/fpsvogel/reading/blob/main/doc/csv-format.md).

+Then for more on the structure into which the Reading gem parses the CSV rows, see the [Parsed Output Guide](https://github.com/fpsvogel/reading/blob/main/doc/parsed-output.md).

+The CSV features are also documented ad nauseam in [`test/csv_parse_test.rb`](https://github.com/fpsvogel/reading/blob/main/test/csv_parse_test.rb).

 ## Usage

-This section is about how to use the gem.
-For how to set up your own CSV reading log, see the [CSV format guide](https://github.com/fpsvogel/reading/blob/main/doc/csv-format-guide.md).
-The CSV parsing features are also documented ad nauseam in [`test/csv_parse_test.rb`](https://github.com/fpsvogel/reading/blob/main/test/csv_parse_test.rb).

 The most basic usage of the gem is simply to specify the path to your CSV reading log, and it will be parsed with the default configuration.
 See [CSV documentation](#csv-documentation) below to learn about the expected format of the CSV file.